Tencent/tencent-ml-images/README.md

 This repository introduces the open-source project dubbed **Tencent ML-Images**, which publishes
 <!--- * **ML-Images**: the largest open-source multi-label image database, including 18,019,881 URLs to images, which are annotated with labels up to 11,166 categories-->
-* **ML-Images**: the largest open-source multi-label image database, including 17,659,752 URLs to images, which are annotated with labels up to 11,166 categories
+* **ML-Images**: the largest open-source multi-label image database, including 17,609,752 training and 88,739 validation image URLs, which are annotated with up to 11,166 categories
 * **Resnet-101 model**: it is pre-trained on ML-Images, and achieves the top-1 accuracy 80.73% on ImageNet via transfer learning